ddceruti/aceruti.github.io/about.md

 ### This website is currently under development!

-I will be publishing some blogs about my current and past research, as well as other posts about unrelated topics which I am interested in.
+I will be publishing some blogs about my current and past research, as well as other posts about unrelated topics which I am interested in, including essays on political topics.

 ### Where to find me